The Skeptic (British magazine): Ockham Awards The Skeptic magazine annually awards the Ockham Awards, or simply the Ockhams, at QED. This occurred for the first time in 2012, and the award ceremony has been considered a highlight of the conference ever since. The Ockhams were introduced by editor-in-chief Deborah Hyde to "recognise the effort and time that have gone into the community’s favourite skeptical blogs, skeptical podcasts, skeptical campaigns and outstanding contributors to the skeptical cause." The winners are selected by a panel, from submissions by the skeptical community. "The Editors' Choice Award" is a special Ockham without a category, chosen by the current and past editors-in-chief of The Skeptic, Chris French, Wendy Grossman and Deborah Hyde. The ironic award 'for the most audacious pseudo-science', "The Rusty Razor" (introduced in 2017), is determined entirely by public vote.

 The name refers to Ockham's razor, formulated by English philosopher William of Ockham (c.
 1285–1347).
 The trophies, designed by Neil Davies and Karl Derrick, carry the upper text "Ockham's" and the lower text "The Skeptic.
 Shaving away unnecessary assumptions since 1285."
 Between the texts, there is an image of a double-edged safety razorblade, and both lower corners feature an image of William of Ockham's face.

+Rusty Razor Award

+The award is given to worst promoters of pseudoscience in the year.
+Recipients include: